 - How was our day, what was our routine and what do we know about the BPO sector?

-I got selected easily along with 14 girls and 7 boys of my college.
+I got selected easily along with 14 girls and 7 boys from my college.
 We got a small package of 2.2 lakhs per annum, and it is enough for a person to survive in Gujarat.
-I was happy for my first placement.
+I was happy with my first placement.